 Once Jackie is finished with the check-in process, she runs into an old drug buddy named Babette, who's now employed at the spa.
 The two briefly catch up on each others' lives, and afterward Jackie introduces her to everyone.
 Kelly, needless to say, is less than thrilled with the reappearance of her mother's former coke connection.

 The Walsh house.
 Brandon is trying to decide which of Mama Walsh's lovingly prepared dishes he wants to dive into first.
 Papa Walsh tells him he'll just grab a bite to eat while he's at the office, since he'll be so busy working all weekend.
-Brandon raises his eyebrows and asks, “With Dottie?”
-Papa Walsh sarcastically retorts, “Yes, with Dottie.”
-Brandon grins and goes, “Way to go, dad.”
-I think it's really weird for Brandon to be encouraging anything resembling a hook-up between his dad and his hot young secretary.
+Brandon raises his eyebrows and asks, "With Dottie?" and Papa Walsh sarcastically retorts, "Yes, with Dottie" and Brandon grins and goes, "Way to go, dad."
+It's a tad weird for Brandon to be encouraging anything resembling a hook-up between his dad and his hot young secretary, but OK.
 About a minute after Papa Walsh leaves for the office, Mama Walsh calls to check up on him.
 Brandon tells her that he just left, so she says she'll give him a call later.
 But as soon as Mama Walsh hangs up, she furrows her brows concernedly and asks Jackie where the nearest bookstore is.